ece362-purdue/proton-labs/lab4-adc-dma/README.md

 >
 > In `autotest`, show that your functions pass the `singleshot` test case.
 >
 > Also show your TA the answers to the questions asked above.
-You must have **correct** answers to earn points for this step.
+You don't have to have correct answers, but you should be able to have a good discussion with your TA about the code you wrote.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.